Monoxido45/EPICSCORE/README.md

 ## Running Real Data Experiments

-To run real data experiments, execute the following command to download and process all required data:
+To download and process all required data, execute the following command:
 ```bash
 bash data/data_scripts/download_data.sh
 ```

-To execute all experiments for quantile regression, run:
+To run all experiments for quantile regression, use the command:
 ```bash
 python Experiments_code/metrics_real_data.py
 ```